cassidyamundsen/cassidyamundsen.github.io/_pages/thesis.md

   }
 </style>

-<div class="subtitle">Dialectal Influence on Authenticity and Sentiment in Spoken Word Poetry</div>
+## Dialectal Influence on Authenticity and Sentiment in Spoken Word Poetry

 <p>My thesis explores how dialects — particularly African American English (AAE) and Standard American English (SAE) — affect perceptions of authenticity and emotion in spoken word poetry.</p>